 University of Iowa

 Hi there.
 My name is Rachel and I'm graduate of the University of Iowa and The Second City Training Center.
-I work downtown with Columbia College and DePaul University students at a nonprofit.
-Most recently, I served as a Teaching Fellow in Israel where I taught English lessons to Israeli teenagers in small group settings.
+I work downtown as a legal assistant, run my own business (rachelvkodner.com), and love helping people in any way I can - through this channel: teaching!
 I have experience teaching many different subjects, including: English as a Second Language, Art, English, ACT/SAT/GRE Prep, and even swimming lessons!
 Fun fact: I am a licensed Zumba and Water Aerobics instructor!

 My approach to teaching and tutoring is to listen, listen, listen.
 I find that listening to my students helps find exactly what they need from me, instead of jumping into material and possibly confusing the student or moving too quickly.
 I am very organized and greatly enjoy teaching and implementing good study skills, such as list and goal making, color-coding, and prioritizing.

-Please do not hesitate to contact me with any questions about my methods, experience, or reference inquiries.
+Please do not hesitate to contact me with any questions about my methods, experience, or references.

 I look forward to hearing from you!

 Rachel Hi there.
 My name is Rachel and I'm graduate of the University of Iowa and The Second City Training Center.
 I work downtown as a legal assistant, run my own business (rachelvkodner.com), and love helping people in any way I can - through this channel: teaching!
 I have experience teaching… Read more

 Rachel continues to do a fantastic job helping me to recognize and iron out imperfections in my communications.
 Very easy to work with!!!